Millions across the South and central US brace for ice storm as officials urge staying off roads

 "The real enemy is going to be that ice," said Dave Parker, a spokesperson for the Arkansas Department of Transportation.
 "This could potentially be a pretty dangerous situation."

-Parker added that majority of the state is expected to be impacted, and the state is treating most major roads.
+Most of the state is expected to be impacted, and the state is treating most major roads, Parker added.

-By late Monday, ice had already spread across grounds in Memphis, Tennessee, and Louisville, Kentucky, as well as Texas, where at least a few car crashes were reported in Austin with no injuries.

-The storm is poised to produce a mix of wintry precipitation ranging from rain and sleet to ice and it will hit areas in the southern and central regions in waves through Wednesday.
+The storm is poised to hit areas in the southern and central regions in waves through Wednesday.

-And while the forecast shows there will be periods of reprieve over the next two days, roads will likely remain dangerously slick throughout the storm as temperatures remain low.
+And while the forecast shows there will be periods of reprieve over the next two days, roads will likely be dangerously slick throughout the storm as temperatures remain low.

 "More widespread freezing rain/sleet is expected Tuesday and Wednesday morning, with worsening travel impacts during this time," the local weather agency said.